Flowette: Flow Matching with Graphette Priors for Graph Generation

-\subsection{Ablation Analysis of Regularization Terms}
+\paragraph{Ablation Analysis of Regularization Terms.}

-To evaluate the role of each component in the Flowette training objective, we conduct an ablation study by selectively removing its key elements.
 Table~\ref{tab:ablation_qm9_zinc} reports an ablation study of the individual components of the Flowette training objective in Eq.~\eqref{eq:total_loss} on QM9 and ZINC250K.
-Overall, the results demonstrate that each term plays a distinct and complementary role.
-Endpoint consistency ($\mathcal{L}_\mathrm{end}$) and valence regularization ($\mathcal{L}_\mathrm{val}$) are the most critical components for stable and chemically valid generation, while atom-type marginal matching ($\mathcal{L}_\mathrm{atom}$) primarily improves diversity.
+Overall, the results show that each term plays a distinct and complementary role, and that strong performance emerges only when all components are jointly enforced.
+Endpoint consistency ($\mathcal{L}_\mathrm{end}$) and valence regularization ($\mathcal{L}_\mathrm{val}$) are the most critical for stable and chemically valid generation, while atom-type marginal matching ($\mathcal{L}_\mathrm{atom}$) primarily improves uniqueness and novelty.
+In particular, removing $\mathcal{L}_\mathrm{end}$ or $\mathcal{L}_\mathrm{val}$ leads to substantial drops in validity, whereas removing $\mathcal{L}_\mathrm{atom}$ has a milder effect on validity but consistently reduces uniqueness and novelty.
+These trends highlight the complementary roles of global consistency and chemistry-aware constraints.
+More details and other ablations are in App.~\ref{sec:ablation-moreresults}.

-The chemistry-aware terms $\mathcal{L}_\mathrm{val}$ and $\mathcal{L}_\mathrm{atom}$ primarily govern feasibility and diversity.
-Following endpoint consistency, removing valence supervision (\textbf{no $\mathcal{L}_\mathrm{val}$}) causes a pronounced validity drop on both datasets, demonstrating the importance of soft valence constraints for preventing over-bonding.
-In contrast, removing atom-type marginal matching (\textbf{no $\mathcal{L}_\mathrm{atom}$}) has a milder effect on validity, uniqueness and novelty.
-Removing both terms (\textbf{only $\mathcal{L}_\mathrm{vel}$ and $\mathcal{L}_\mathrm{end}$}) yields intermediate performance, confirming that the two regularizers provide complementary signals.
-Velocity matching alone is insufficient, and strong performance emerges only when all components are jointly enforced.
-More discussion of the other ablations are in Appendix~\ref{sec:ablation-moreresults}.

-\paragraph{Observed limitations} While Flowette improves stability and structural fidelity in flow-based graph generation, several limitations remain.
-First, FGW-coupling introduces additional computational overhead, particularly as graph size or batch size increases.
-Second, although graphette priors provide interpretable and flexible structural bias, their design requires domain knowledge, limiting full automation across arbitrary graph families.
-Finally, continuous relaxation of adjacency and edge attributes requires a projection step at generation time, which may introduce minor discretization artifacts. \cheng{Some more space.
-Not too much.
-Long words to impress reviewers. }
+\paragraph{Observed limitations} While Flowette shows strong performance, several aspects offer avenues for further improvement: (i) FGW coupling incurs $\mathcal{O}(B^2 n^3)$ precomputation cost—amortised offline (Table~\ref{tab:runtime}), which may limit scalability and motivates more efficient couplings; (ii) graphette specification relies on coarse domain knowledge (e.g., rings, hubs, trees), and automating this is promising direction; (iii) the chemistry-aware regularisers $\mathcal{L}_\mathrm{val}$ and $\mathcal{L}_\mathrm{atom}$ are domain-specific; extending them could broaden applicability, noting strong synthetic performance without them ($100\%$ V.U.N.\ on Tree and SBM); (iv) the continuous relaxation requires a discrete projection step at generation time, which may introduce minor artefacts and motivates tighter integration.